talhatallat/talhatallat/Python Programming/Chapter 9 - CLASSES/README.md

 Write a separate Privileges class.
 The class should have one attribute, privileges, that stores a list of strings as described in Exercise 9-7.
 Move the show_privileges() method to this class.
 Make a Privileges instance as an attribute in the Admin class.
 Create a new instance of Admin and use your method to show its privileges.
 ## 9-9.
 Battery Upgrade:
 Use the final version of electric_car.py from this section.
 Add a method to the Battery class called upgrade_battery().
 This method should check the battery size and set the capacity to 85 if it isn’t already.
 Make an electric car with a default battery size, call get_range() once, and then call get_range() a second time after upgrading the battery.
 You should see an increase in the car’s range.

+# <a href="">Importing Classes</a>
+* Importing a Single Class
+* Storing Multiple Classes in a Module
+* Importing Multiple Classes from a Module
+* Importing an Entire Module
+* Importing All Classes from a Module
+* Importing a Module into a Module

+## 9-10.
+Imported Restaurant:
+Using your latest Restaurant class, store it in a module.
+Make a separate file that imports Restaurant.
+Make a Restaurant instance, and call one of Restaurant’s methods to show that the import statement is working properly.
+## 9-11.
+Imported Admin:
+Start with your work from Exercise 9-8 (page 178).
+Store the classes User, Privileges, and Admin in one module.
+Create a separate file, make an Admin instance, and call show_privileges() to show that everything is working correctly.
+## 9-12.
+Multiple Modules:
+Store the User class in one module, and store the Privileges and Admin classes in a separate module.
+In a separate file, create an Admin instance and call show_privileges() to show that everything is still working correctly.